-- The application proposes the erection of two additional turbines to the existing array of 13 turbines which makes up the operational Burnfoot Hill Wind Farm.
-Although the existing wind farm is located in Clackmannanshire the extension would be sited within Perth & Kinross.
-Each new turbine would have a hub height of approximately 102m to blade tip (60m to hub), a rotor blade radius of 42m, and a generating capacity of 2MW.
-The size and turbine type would be consistent with those others in the existing wind farm. - Access to the site during construction and operation would be gained from the unclassified road leading from the A823 (Glendevon Road).
-Approximately 900m of new access track would be required to serve the development which would link with the private road which presently serves the operational Burnfoot Hill Wind Farm.
-Crane hardstands would be constructed to the base of each turbine (50m x 25m).
-A temporary construction compound is proposed on one of the turbine hardstands within the existing wind farm. - The new turbines would connect directly to the existing Burnfoot Hill Wind Farm electronic control building and utilise the available capacity within the existing export cabling that runs between the wind farm and the offsite switchgear building at Alva. - The application site is located on the upper slopes of the Ochil Hills to the north of Burnfoot Hill approximately 6.5km north of Tillicoultry and approximately 4.5km south of Blackford. - Members will note another proposal on this agenda from the same applicant for a seven turbine proposal (Frandy Hill Wind Farm Ref 11/01952/FLL).
-That application is the subject of an appeal for non-determination and the recommendation is that the Council oppose that proposal at appeal for landscape and visual impact reasons.
+- The Frandy Hill Wind Farm would comprise 7no 3 bladed turbines together with associated infrastructure (tracks, equipment cabins, anemometer mast).
+Each turbine would have hub height of approximately 102M to blade tip (60m to hub), a rotor blade radius of 42m, and a generating capacity of 2MW. - The wind farm would have a cumulative installed generating capacity of up to 14MW.
+A permanent wind monitoring mast (maximum height 60m) is also proposed.
+Approximately 3km of new access track would be required to serve the development which would link with the private road which presently serves the operational Burnfoot Hill Wind Farm.
+A temporary construction compound is proposed on the site of the original compound for the now operational Burnfoot Hill Wind Farm. - The land lies approximately 1.5km to the east of the operational Burnfoot Hill wind farm, in the Ochil Hills and close to the administrative boundary with Clackmannanshire. - The application site is located on the upper slopes of the Ochil Hills approximately 5.5km north of Tillicoultry and approximately 5Km south of Blackford. - Members will note another proposal on this agenda from the same applicant for a two turbine extension to Burnfoot Hill Wind Farm (ref 11/01930/FLL).